wordswords/dotfiles/notes/TESTING.md

 * One of the main problems is that it is YOUR work that YOU have written, and you have certain preconceived notions about how it works and how it should work.
 You may have spent days on some particularly annoying code, and you don't want to have to rewrite it.
 * You may also be particularly emotionally invested in the implementation or design choices which might cloud your judgement looking at them objectively.
 * Even the most experienced, skilled, ego-less, professional and ethical developer will be more protective about their own implementation than other peoples, and can never be fully objective, even if they think they are being so.
 * So when we are talking about 'developers testing' - we are really talking about developers testing other developers work, not their own.
-Testing skills that you will learn will, as a side-effect, increase the quality of your own testing on your own work, but it is always important to have a second pair of eyes.
+Testing skills that you will learn will, as a side effect, increase the quality of your own testing on your own work, but it is always important to have a second pair of eyes.

 ### The Testing 'Mindset'

 * When you are testing something properly, then you need to get into the testing 'mindset'.
 You need to look at something very critically, and highlight all the potential problems in it.
 * When you are building software you are thinking 'creatively' and positively about how to build something, to progress something.
 * When you are in the testing mindset, you want to find the weaknesses, the mistakes, all the little cracks.
 And you need to tease and pry apart those cracks to find the bugs.
 * When developing something, you are trying to build it, when testing, you're trying to destroy it.